synfinatic/aws-sso-cli/README.md

 ## About

-AWS SSO CLI is a replacement for using the [aws configure sso]( https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) wizard with a focus on security and ease of use for organizations with many AWS Accounts and/or users with many Roles to assume.
+AWS SSO CLI is a secure replacement for using the [aws configure sso]( https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) wizard with a focus on security and ease of use for organizations with many AWS Accounts and/or users with many IAM Roles to assume.

 AWS SSO CLI requires your AWS account(s) to be setup with [AWS SSO]( https://aws.amazon.com/single-sign-on/)!
 If your organization is using the